viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 The settling time, which you can calculate using formulas in the Application Note [XAPP795](https://docs.amd.com/v/u/en-US/xapp795-driving-xadc) and the User Guide [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC/External-Analog-Inputs), tells you how long it takes for the output signal to settle to a new value (for the 12-bit digitization precision) when the input signal undergoes a <ins>step change</ins> to a new value.
 Nothing else!

 Knowing the settling time is crucial in cases when the input voltage undergoes sudden changes, such as when a [multiplexer](https://en.wikipedia.org/wiki/Multiplexer) is used.
-When the input signal is switched to a new source, you must wait at least the settling time before taking a sample by the XADC.
+When the input signal is switched to a new source, the XADC needs to acquire the signal for at least the settling time to produce the correct sample value.

 When you measure slowly changing signals (e.g., a voltage from a temperature sensor) and are not very concerned about noise in the input signal, it's probably enough to sample the input with the period equal to the settling time.